TYPO3-Documentation/t3docs-wiki-migration/output_pages/Postgresql.rst

 -----

-It is advised to use the latest development master as a lot of work is happening on the DBAL [outdated wiki link] at the moment.
+It is advised to use the latest development master as a lot of work is happening on the `DBAL </Category:DBAL>`__ [deprecated wiki link] at the moment.
 If you need to use released version TYPO3 7.3 or later is advised.

 How do I configure my system
 ============================